mahmoudimus/ac/docs/public/guides/connect-cookbook.md

 ### <a name="jira-projects"></a> Accessing list of JIRA projects

-This snippet retrieves a list of JIRA projects.
-You might have to page through the list (as with most of these resources) by passing a `startAt` in the request query string.
-Looking at the results will help you identify the location of the result set so you know if you need to paginate further results.
+Use this to retrieve a list of your JIRA projects.
+Depending on your projects, you might need to paginate to see complete results.
+You can do this by passing  `startAt` in the request query string.

 ````